-Customer Excellence Performance Measures and Objectives Actual 2016 Actual 2017 Target 2018 Target 2019 Target 2020 Objective: Awareness Public Awareness: Individuals aware of the deposit/refund program 97% 97% 97% 97% 97% Individuals that believe that recycling beverage containers has a significant impact on the environment 72% 72% 75% 77% 79% Individuals aware of the deposit value 50% 50% 55% 57% 59% Customer Awareness: Individuals aware of the Industry Brand 68% 61% 70% 71% 72%
+Customer Excellence Performance Measures and Objectives Actual 2017 Actual 2018 Target 2019 Target 2020 Target 2021 Objective: Awareness Public Awareness: Individuals aware of the deposit/refund program 97% 98% 99% 99% 100% Individuals that believe that recycling beverage containers has a significant impact on the environment 72% 67% 75% 77% 79% Individuals aware of the deposit value 50% 52% 55% 57% 59% Customer Awareness: Individuals aware of the Industry Brand 61% 63% 70% 71% 72%

-Public Awareness: Captured through the bi-annual Ipsos Reid survey: 97% of Albertans are aware that they can return beverage containers to a depot for a refund, however, only 50% are aware of the actual refund amount for containers based on their size (10 cents for containers 1 L and under and 25 cents for containers over 1 L).
-The BCMB hopes to maintain a 97% awareness of the deposit/refund program in Alberta and as such, this is targeted in 2018-2020.
+Public Awareness: Captured through the bi-annual Ipsos Reid survey: 98% of Albertans are aware that they can return beverage containers to a depot for a refund, however, only 52% are aware of the actual refund amount for containers based on their size (10 cents for containers 1 L and under and 25 cents for containers over 1 L).
+The BCMB hopes to maintain a 98% awareness of the deposit/refund program in Alberta and as such, this is targeted in 2019-2021.
 Through marketing initiatives, education, joint public facing websites and other communication activities, the industry would like to target regular increases in awareness surrounding deposit values and environmental benefits of recycling beverage containers.

-According to the 2016 Ipsos Reid survey 72% of Albertans indicated that they believe that beverage container recycling has a significant impact on the environment and 88% of Albertans indicated that they think Albertans are doing a "good job" with beverage container recycling.
-97% of Albertans indicated that they are aware of some benefit to the environment through recycling beverage containers.
+According to the 2018 Ipsos Reid survey 67% of Albertans indicated that they believe that beverage container recycling has a significant impact on the environment and 97% of Albertans indicated that they are aware of some benefit to the environment through recycling beverage containers.
 It is worth noting that those surveyed ranked the environmental importance of recycling beverage containers as second only to ensuring toxins are not poured down the drain to protect our water systems.

-Although only 47% of Albertans are aware that the beverage container industry is regulated, 79% of Albertans indicated that regulation is important or very important to them.
+Although only 49% of Albertans are aware that the beverage container industry is regulated, 80% of Albertans indicated that regulation is important or very important to them.

 Customer Awareness: In 2015, the Collection System Agent (CSA), the entity in the Alberta system in charge of marketing initiatives, employed a new marketing strategy focused solely on branding the DEPOT logo.
-The decrease in branding awareness may be attributed to regional difference as the 2016 surveys were completed in southern Alberta and the 2017 surveys were completed in and around the Edmonton area.
-The BCMB will continue to support and monitor the depot branded marketing initiative and are hopeful we will see an increase in awareness over the coming years.
+The increase in branding awareness from 61% in 2017 to 63% in 2018 is encouraging and the BCMB will continue to promote the DEPOT brand and logo.